Learn the basics of how to crochet, starting at the very beginning.

 Learn More About Crochet Supplies:

 If at any point you decide that you'd like to go beyond the basics, there are plenty of additional items to consider.
-You can find out more information about some of them by taking a look at my page dedicated to crochet supplies.
+You can find out more information about some of them by taking a look at our page dedicated to crochet supplies.

 A slip knot is one of the very first things you need to know to get started with crocheting.
 You might already know how to make a slip knot; if you don't, this tutorial will help.